Estate Planning Lawyer Sunset Utah

 Charitable Planning

-If you have philanthropic goals, an estate planning lawyer can help you incorporate charitable giving into your estate plan.
-They can assist in setting up charitable trusts, foundations, or donor-advised funds, allowing you to leave a lasting legacy by supporting causes close to your heart.
+If you have philanthropic goals, an estate planning lawyer can incorporate charitable giving into your estate plan.
+They can assist in setting up charitable trusts, foundations, or donor-advised funds.
+For details on this strategy, see our guide on estate planning for charitable gift annuities.

 Power of Attorney and Advance Health Care Directives